Web Scraping | Scrape Booking ReviewsTuesday, February 18, 2020

 Collecting online customer reviews, including star ratings, comments, likes, dislikes, images, videos, share channels and etc, can help an online retailer to better understand if the product sold is a good purchase and popular among customers, thus to adjust marketing strategies.
 There are many web scraping tools available online to live up to your expectations to scrape data from websites.

-We’ve made the scraping task and you can directly download the .otd file (What is an OTD. file?) to begin collect the hotel reviews from booking.com.
+We’ve made the scraping task and you can directly download the .otd file (What is an OTD. file?) to begin to collect the hotel reviews from booking.com.
 (Download my extraction task of this article HERE just in case you need it.)

 The OTD. file is available only in Octoparse.
 You can Download Octoparse before downloading the scraping task.